John Lewis offers both contents and building insurance, or a combinations of the two – find the best option for you.

 Before buying home insurance think carefully about exactly how much cover you need, and which additional extras you might want to add to your policy.

-Make sure your home is secure, and that your locks are up to the minimum standard required by your insurer, otherwise you might not be liable for a payout should anything happen.
-Discover how to boost your home security.
+Make sure your home is secure, and that your locks are up to the minimum standard required by your insurer, otherwise you might not be liable for a pay-out should anything happen.

 Why it pays to shop around